📕

 The Yagi team is happy to help in brainstorming different ideas for tasks that could be helpful to your protocol as well as task development.

-Just ask on Discord or Twitter.
+Just ask on or .

 Example task